Fluke 8050A Multimeter LCD Display Project

 - Because it's possible!

-- Just because you can do it, doesn't mean you should do it.
+- Just because you can do it, doesn't mean you should.

 These are are things that I've thought to myself during this project.